Hooked on the SAF-T VEST

 The survey, conducted in July, involved 383 adults.
 Results were considered accurate to within +/- five percentage points.

-accelerator Centers for Disease Control and Prevention cohort crowdfunding Davenport SAF-T Systems Dynata entrepreneurs fall protection falls Finalist founder funding grant injuries injury innovators investor Jay A. Davenport Joel Prevost Kablooe Design Launch Minnesota manufacturing MassChallenge mechanical designer Mechanical Engineer mentors milestone Notice of Allowance orthopedic surgeon population prototype Prototyping Ryan Davenport SAF-T VEST Senior Design Clinic Stand Up for Fall Protection start-ups Tanvi Bhatt U.S. patent University of Illinois at Chicago University of St. Thomas USPTO Walleye Tank wearable technology Wefunder
+accelerator airbags artist Centers for Disease Control and Prevention cohort crowdfunding Dan O'Leary Davenport SAF-T Systems Deflation design concept entrepreneurs fall protection falls Finalist founder funding grant illustrations Inflation injuries innovators investor Jay A. Davenport Kablooe Design Launch Minnesota manufacturing MassChallenge mechanical designer Mechanical Engineer mentors orthopedic surgeon prototype Prototyping Ryan Davenport SAF-T VEST School of Engineering Senior Design Clinic Stand Up for Fall Protection start-ups Tanvi Bhatt U.S. patent University of St. Thomas Walleye Tank wearable technology Wefunder

 Davenport SAF-T Systems named semifinalist at 2019 MN Cup competition